 An introduction to the unique aspects of the native point of view in Hawai'i and the larger Pacific with regards to origins, language, religion, land, art, history and modern issues.
-(DH) and (H)
+(DH)

-Prerequisite: ENG 21 and ENG 22 or ENG 24 with a grade of C or better or equivalent or instructor approval.
+Prerequisite: ENG 22 or ENG 24 or ENG 24C with a grade of C or better or equivalent or instructor approval.

-Recommended Prep: HAW 101 with a C or better.
+Rec Prep: HAW 101 with a C or better.